stil4m/tvrage-wrapper/README.md

-TvRage Java Wrapper
+TVRage Java Wrapper
 =====================

-This project is a Java wrapper for the information that is available on the TvRage website.
+This project is a Java wrapper for the information that is available on the TVRage website.

 Current fucntionionality includes: